LONDON -- Boiled potatoes, stringy beef and overcooked vegetables. If that's your impression of British food, you're not alone.

-The recipes seek to combine strong flavors -- rare in airplane meals -- with British traditions harkening back to 1948, the last time London hosted
+The recipes seek to combine strong flavors -- rare in airplane meals -- with British traditions harkening back to 1948, the last time London hosted the Olympic Games.

 In the athletes' dining hall, competitors can chose from British, European, Mediterra nean, African and Caribbean dishes, with Halal, Kosher and low-salt meals available.

 Spectators can sample British favorites such as roasted pork on a roll, Red Leicester cheese and apple chutney sandwiches and cod and chips -- as well as international fare such as pizza, Singapore noodles and jerk chicken wings.